The following is an overview of Geography programs Landscape and Landforms, Place and Liveability, Water in the World and more.

 Stage 5- Environmental Change and Management

-Discuss the changes in the Byron Bay community past and present.
+Students spend the day investigating at specific sites.
+Discuss the changes in the community past and present.
 Plan and implement a survey and questionnaire to collect data.
 Analyse the effects of change on the environment.
-Optional: Take part in a Marine Debris Activity.
+Take part in a microplastic investigation along transects and beach rubbish collection etc.

-Sites: Byron Bay, Belongil Beach, Brunswick Heads, Cabarita Beach
+Sites: Byron Bay, Belongil Beach, Main Beach, Wategoes Beach, Brunswick Heads, Cabarita Beach

 Stage 5 - Sustainable Biomes

-Participate in an in-depth investigation of Rocky Creek Dam and its Future Water Strategy - how can this water source continue to supply the ever-growing population in the catchment area.
+Students spend the day at Rocky Creek Dam - participate in an in-depth investigation of Rocky Creek Dam and its Future Water Strategy of the area and how can this water source continue to supply the ever-growing population in the catchment area.
 Investigate the Bundjalung sustainable lifestyle; the changes in land use of the area; and use geographer's tools and Water Quality techniques to collect data and design solutions how local water demand can be met.

 Stage 6 – Kayaking